-- 1) Incentive payments made to an employer to encourage or subsidize the employer's participation in a supported employment program; or - 2) Payments that are passed through to users of community employment programs.
+1) Incentive payments made to an employer to encourage or subsidize the employer's participation in a supported employment program; or

-Upon waiver approval, individuals and support coordinators will revise the individual support plan (ISP) during the annual plan development meeting to be reflective of the new service definitions.
-ISP will fully implement the revised service definitions within 18 months of waiver approval.
+2) Payments that are passed through to users of community employment programs.

-within 18 months of waiver approval.
-Specify applicable (if any) limits on the amount, frequency, or duration of this service: sed service definitions
+Specify applicable (if any) limits on the amount, frequency, or duration of this service:

-Service Delivery Method (check each that applies):

-Participant-directed as specified in Appendix E

-✓ Provider managed

-Specify whether the service may be provided by (check each that applies): Legally Responsible Person
+Specify whether the service may be provided by (check each that applies):

-Relative

-Legal Guardian
+📃 Legal Guardian

-Provider Specifications:

-Provider Category Provider Type Title

-Agency Employment Services
+Provider Category Provider Type Title Agency Employment Services

-Appendix C: Participant Services

-C-1/C-3: Provider Specifications for Service

 Service Type: Statutory Service Service Name: Supported Employment

-Provider Category:

-Agency
+Agency '

-Provider Type:

-Employment Services

-Provider Qualifications

-License (specify): A

-\bigcirc

-Certificate (specify):

-9 CSR 45-5.010 certification; CARF; CQL or the Joint Commission accreditation Other Standard (specify):

-DMH Contract;

-Verification of Provider Qualifications
+Provider Type: Employment Services Provider Qualifications

-Entity Responsible for Verification:

-Regional Office

-Prior to contract approval and every three years; as needed based on service monitoring concerns

-C 1/C J. Del vice operincation
+Certificate (specify): 9 CSR 45-5.010 certification; CARF; CQL or the Joint Commission accreditation Other Standard (specify): DMH Contract; Staff qualifications are in DMH contract and are summarized as follows: Must be 18 years of age; have a high school diploma or its equivalent; training in preventing, detecting, and reporting of abuse and neglect prior to providing direct care; training in the implementation of each individual's service plan within one month of employment; training in positive behavior support curriculum approved by the Division of DD within 3 months of employment.
+Additionally staff administering medication and/or supervising self-administration of meds must have successfully met the requirements of 9 CSR 45-3.070.
+Verification of Provider Qualifications Entity Responsible for Verification: Regional Office Frequency of Verification: Prior to contract approval and every three years; as needed based on service monitoring concerns